“If you’re a woman, you will earn less than a man.”

 What does that actually mean?

 Imagine you randomly picked 100 women who work in the UK and lined them up in order of who earns the most per hour, regardless of the hours they worked.

 Then imagine you randomly took 100 men and did the same, before standing the two rows face to face.

-If you walked halfway down the row, to the 50th woman and the 50th man, on average that woman would earn about 19% less per hour than the man she was facing, or £2.49 less per hour.
+If you walked halfway down the row, to the 50th woman and the 50th man, on average that woman would earn £2.52 less per hour than the man she was facing, or 18.4% less.

 That’s the gender pay gap for median hourly wages.